mandafigura/personal-projects/README.md

-# Computer Graphics: the beginning
+# Learning some methods and algoritms

-Here are some basic algorithms on Computer Graphics and Computational Geometry made by an undergrad math student.
+Here are some basic algorithms on Computational Geometry and Statistics made by me in many different computer languages.